IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 Lastly, we will use Bluemix's [The Cloudant NoSQL database service](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db?env_id=ibm:yp:us-south) and [Insights for Weather service](https://console.ng.bluemix.net/catalog/services/weather-company-data?env_id=ibm:yp:us-south) for our database and weather data.
 Therefore, run the following commands to create cloudant and Insights for Weather service.

+> For this example, we recommend you name your services to *mycloudant* and *myweatherinsights*.

 ```bash
 bx service create cloudantNoSQLDB Lite mycloudant
 bx service create weatherinsights Free-v2 myweatherinsights